ram-2000/Metron/README.md

 Cool object size estimator with just OpenCV and python

-All thanks to Adrian Rosebrock (from [pyimagesearch](https://www.pyimagesearch.com/)) for making great tutorials.
-This project is inspired from his blog: [Measuring size of objects in an image with OpenCV](https://www.pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/).
-I have included the author's code and the one i wrote my self as well.
-Here camera is in fixed position i have used mobile camera to capture to image and entire backend processing is done in AWS Cloud.
+I have used mobile camera to capture to image and entire backend processing is done in AWS Cloud.

  ## **Tech Stack:**
     1.Java      (for app development)